Australian Mathematics Competition

-The Australian Mathematics Competition is a mathematics competition run by the Australian Maths Trust for students from year 3 up to year 12 in Australia, and their equivalent grades in other countries.
-Since its inception in 1976 in the Australian Capital Territory, the participation numbers have increased to around 600,000, with around 100,000 being from outside Australia, making it the world's largest mathematics competition.
+The Australian Mathematics Competition is a mathematics competition run by the Australian Maths Trust for students from year 3 to year 12, in Australia, and their equivalent grades in other countries.

 History

-The fore-runner of the competition, first held in 1976, was open to students within the Australian Capital Territory, and attracted 1200 entries.
-In 1976 and 1977 the outstanding entrants were awarded the Burroughs medal.
-In 1978, the competition became a nationwide event, and became known as the Australian Mathematics Competition for the Wales awards with 60,000 students from Australia and New Zealand participating.
-In 1983 the medals were renamed the Westpac awards following a change to the name of the title sponsor Westpac Banking Corporation (previously known as the Bank of New South Wales).
-Other sponsors since the inception of the competition have been the Canberra Mathematical Association and the University of Canberra (previously known as the Canberra College of Advanced Education).
+The forerunner of the competition, first held in 1976, was open to students within the Australian Capital Territory, and attracted 1,200 entries.
+In 1976 and 1977, the outstanding entrants were awarded the Burroughs medal.

+In 1978, the competition became a nationwide event, and became known as the Australian Mathematics Competition for the Wales awards, with 60,000 students from Australia and New Zealand participating.

-The competition has since spread to countries such as New Zealand, Singapore, Fiji, Taiwan, China and Malaysia, which submit thousands of entries each.
-A French translation of the paper has been available since the current competition was established in 1978, with Chinese translation being made available to Hong Kong (Traditional Chinese Characters) and Taiwan (Traditional Chinese Characters) students in 2000.
+The competition has spread to countries such as New Zealand, Singapore, Fiji, Tonga, Taiwan, China and Malaysia.
+A French translation of the paper has been available since 1978, with Chinese translation being made available to Hong Kong and Taiwan students in 2000.
 Large print and braille versions are also available.

 In 2004, the competition was expanded to allow two more divisions, one for year five and six students, and another for year three and four students.

-In 2005, students from 38 different countries entered the competition.